Certified, Skilled & Professional Help

 Your dog is displaying aggression, now what?

 Start by setting up a Comprehensive Behavior Consultation.
 All aggression consultations take place in the comfort of your home with Anthony De Marinis, who is an IAABC Certified Dog Behavior Consultant.
 (Online Virtual Sessions are available as well.)
 Using positive reinforcement-based methods, Anthony will help provide you and your dog with some relief in a friendly and humane manner.
+Behavior modification and safety & management programs are designed to meet the needs of each dog and household.
 Anthony will NEVER use intimidation, force, fear or harmful training tools on your beloved family pet.

 Behavior Modification Addresses Aggressive Behavior Such As: